 Sure!
 Just follow the instructions up until the point you add it to the casserole dish.
-Once you have it in the dish, cover and refrigerate until ready to serve.
+Once you have it in the dish (or simply leave it in the pan), cover and refrigerate until ready to serve.
 Keep the french fried onions separate, except for the 1/3 cup you add in the bowl.
 You could do this one day in advance.

-When ready to serve, preheat the oven to 350 degrees F and cook for 30 minutes (it will take a little longer since it will be cold straight from the fridge).
-Top with the french fried onions and cook 5 more minutes.
+When ready to serve, preheat the oven to 400 degrees F and cook for about 30 minutes (it will take a little longer since it will be cold straight from the fridge).
+Top with the french fried onions and cook 5-10 more minutes.

 - Vegan Scalloped Potatoes

 - Vegan Pumpkin Pie

 Vegan Green Bean Casserole

 - 2 pounds fresh or frozen green beans

 - 8 ounces mushrooms, sliced

 - 1/2 cup unsweetened vegan creamer (I used coconut/almond)